Wednesday, February 9, 2022

 The most obvious answer is the formalist notion of absolute music.
 This viewpoint posits engagement with music as a game of rote classification of various sequences and combinations of frequencies as inherently beautiful or ugly.
 Absolute music has many highly intelligent proponents, including my old philosophy advisor and even the iconic poet, novelist, musician, and London underworld explorer Woops.
 But despite these lofty endorsements I find it so absurd on an intuitive level that I won’t discuss it any further… not even past the blatant strawman I just offered.

 The other competing way of hearing, and the one that I’m more interested in due to its greater prevalence, posits that we should interpret music as performance.
 The gist of this viewpoint is that music’s inextricably tied to the “real life” personality, appearance, actions, and circumstances of its performers and/or creators.
 The person making the sounds you’re hearing is reciting an intensely personal monologue about their life.
 Playing the violin is a substitute for spilling to your therapist.
 If the music is a recording created by a bedroom producer, we ought to picture said producer tearfully holding down synth keys and joyfully pushing faders as we listen.
 Unlike absolute music, this usually isn’t a consciously formulated position—it’s an unexamined assumption.
-This way of hearing constitutes a failure of imagination, a refusal to raise one’s mind even slightly from the prosaic underpinnings that allow the listening experience to occur.
+At worst, this way of hearing constitutes a failure of imagination, a refusal to raise one’s mind from the prosaic underpinnings that allow the listening experience to occur.

 man, i love music so much!